See performance data in real time right in your field of view.

 Note that the gesture sensor may be de-activated on your glasses.
 To check the status and activate it back, tap the glass icon and check 'sensor' status in the menu.

 7) Some data won't display ?

 Missing heart rate, or distance, or cadence in the application ?
 You may have inadvertently dismissed the 'authorizations' screens at first app install.
 It's necessary to not only click 'Yes' but pay attention to toggle all switches 'ON'.

 2 options to fix this:

-Uninstall / reinstall the watch app.
-Watch carefully for the prompt and ensure you toggle all switches ON.
+Uninstall the watch app.
+Then, during the whole reinstall process, watch carefully for the prompt and ensure you toggle all switches ON.

 Enable health data access (access to heart rate data, localisation, distance, speed etc.) :

 1) On your iPhone, open "Settings" > "Privacy"